 According to legend, when the soldiers of the ancient British king, Cadwaladyr were about to go into battle with their enemy the Saxons, St David suggested they wear a leek on their armour so as they might recognise their countrymen during the battle.

-This is probably due to daffodils coming into bloom in early spring, close to St David’s Day on 1st March and the fact that they provide a nicer smelling tribute to Wales than the traditional leek.
+This is probably due to daffodils coming into bloom in early spring, close to St David’s Day on the 1st of March and the fact that they provide a nicer-smelling tribute to Wales than the traditional leek.

 It’s always nice to wish someone well in their own language.
-So when greeting a Welsh person on March 1st, you can say “Dydd Gŵyl Dewi Hapus” (Happy St David’s Day).
+So when greeting a Welsh person on the 1st of March, you can say “Dydd Gŵyl Dewi Hapus” (Happy St David’s Day).
 Pronounced phonetically it sounds like ‘Deethe goo-eel Dew-ee happ-iss”.